-Shrimp Trawls (non-resident) - 100.00 per trawl not exceeding 16' in length.
+Shrimp Trawls (nonresident) - \$100.00 per trawl not exceeding 16' in length.

-Recreational fishermen must possess a basic sports fishing license to use a recreational gear license unless exempt by age.
-Recreational fishermen with a basic sports fishing license may use a cast net up to $8\frac{1}{2}$ in radius and take up to 50 pounds of shrimp per day per boat or vehicle for bait or home consumption purposes only.
+Recreational fishermen must possess a basic and saltwater sports fishing license to use a recreational gear license unless exempt by age.

+Recreational fishermen with a basic sports fishing license may use a cast net up to 81⁄2' in radius and take up to 50 pounds of shrimp per day per boat or vehicle for bait or home consumption purposes only.
+Depending on season, daily limits of 10 pounds (closed season) and 25 pounds (open season) apply to LDWF Wildlife Management Areas and Refuges.

-Inside/Outside Waters - Shrimping waters of the state are divided into two classes, inside and outside waters.
+Inside/Outside Waters: Shrimping waters of the state are divided into two classes, inside and outside waters.
 The lines of demarcation between these two classes extending from the coastal boundary between Texas and Louisiana and terminating at the coastal boundary between Mississippi and Louisiana are described in R.S.
 56:495.

 In state inside waters, the Commission shall fix no less than two open seasons each year based upon biological and technical data.
-No open season shall begin on a Sunday.
+The spring inshore shrimp season shall begin on or before the third Monday in May and no season shall begin on a Sunday.
 In state offshore territorial waters, seasons will be set by the Commission based upon biological and technical data.